 The multiple epistemological frameworks emphasized by our faculty and students include women's spiritual ways of knowing; philosophical worldviews; religious belief systems; theology/thealogy; and womanist, feminist, mujerista, sisterist, indigenous, and decolonial lenses.

 Our doctoral students engage an original and substantive research question for the dissertation that aims to advance the field of women's spirituality.
 Students use their own voice to make an original contribution to the growing body of knowledge of women's spirituality in relationship to women's studies, philosophy, religion, ethnic studies, and/or the humanities.
-The dissertation envisions personal and social transformation, and is grounded in the literature and standpoint of women's spirituality and at least one other academic field.
+The dissertation envisions personal and social transformation, and is grounded in the literature and standpoint of women's spirituality and at least one other academic field, such as philosophy, religion, gender and women's studies, or ethnic studies.

 The PhD curriculum consists of the 36 units of coursework, followed by two zero-unit culminating courses, the dissertation proposal, and then dissertation writing